wemake-services/wemake-vue-template/template/docs/template/linting.md

 You can enable `flow` on a per-file basis.
 So, it very easy to start.
 When any `js` or `vue` file starts with `// @flow` comment it means that `flow` is enabled for this file.
-Otherwise the file is ignored by `flow` checker.
+Otherwise, the file is ignored by `flow` checker.

 You have full control: what files should be checked and what files should not be checked.
-We recommend to check all files by default.
+We recommend checking all files by default.
 And only exclude ones you have to exclude due to some errors or legacy.

 There are two ways to handle `type` imports: